Apex-master/Arma-3-QEMU-External-Radar/README.md

 ## Main Features

 * Live radar (player coords, player side, player dead, player direction, player in vehicle)
-* Arma 3 Altis map files, multi-user browser access for the radar using LAN/VPN.
+* Arma 3 Altis map files (jetelain), multi-user browser access for the radar using LAN/VPN.
 * No weapon recoil (not setUnitRecoilCoefficient should bypass most script-based anti-cheats)
 * No weapon sway (not setCustomAimCoef should bypass most script-based anti-cheats)